vercel/next.js/docs/guides/building-forms.md

 ## Part 1: [CLIENT] HTML Form

-Traditionally, HTML forms are quite popular and built using the `<form>` tag.
-This further takes up a set of attributes and fields to structure the form for features like text fields, checkboxes, dropdown menus, buttons, radio buttons, etc.
+HTML forms are built using the `<form>` tag.
+It takes a set of attributes and fields to structure the form for features like text fields, checkboxes, dropdown menus, buttons, radio buttons, etc.

 Here's the syntax of a simple HTML form: